roburrq/php-lab-one/dev-env-setup.md

 1. [PHP Built-in web server ](http://php.net/manual/en/features.commandline.webserver.php)

-      - To run the built-in web server use `php -S localhost:8000`
+      - To use the built-in web server use command `php -S localhost:8000`

         from the root of your application `public folder`